Stage-3: 200-500 Years

 As stated at the outset of this section, the future can be reached by many different paths, some planned, others created by random chance, and others by chaos.
 While the picture painted of life beyond the 24th century may be very disconcerting to some, it is clearly not a worst case scenario from which to consider the evolution of stage-3 AI.
 However, it is accepted that the scenario has been deliberately biased to reflect a growing fragmentation of society in which humanity either embraces or rejects AI technology.
 Although there is an implication that an organised group called the ‘AI technophiles’ has evolved, in practise, this group may simply represent the broad spectrum of acceptance.
 At one level, there is Homo Computerus, who accepts AI, but only as an external tool.
 At the next level is a small, but growing percentage that is evolving towards Homo Cyberneticus via the increased acceptance of both prosthetic and neural implants.
 These two evolutions are representative of stage-1 and stage-2 AI.
 In the 3rd stage, we are trying to consider the implications of two further evolutionary steps previously outlined by the hybrid AI paradigm:

 Up to the end of stage-2, there remains a clear distinction between humanity and AI, at least, in general outward appearance.
-However, the preceding stage have now established the technology that has the potential to dramatically affect the physical appearance of humanity, which also raises the possibility of opening up new habitats beyond the confines of planet Earth.
+However, the preceding stages have now established the technology that has the potential to dramatically affect the physical appearance of humanity, which also raises the possibility of opening up new habitats beyond the confines of planet Earth.
 We have already speculated on the issue of prosthetic anatomy, but we shall present 3 of the earlier examples for continuity: